openid/sharedsignals/openid-caep-event-types-1_0.md

 "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# Required Event Claims {#required-event-claims}
+The following claims are required in all CAEP events defined in this specification.

+event_timestamp
+: REQUIRED, JSON number: the time at which the session revocation occurred.
+  Its value is a JSON number representing the number of milliseconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+The receiver SHOULD reject events if this claim's value is in the future.

+# Optional Event Claims {#optional-event-claims}
+The following claims are optional unless otherwise specified in the event definition.

+initiating_entity
+: OPTIONAL, JSON string: describes the entity that invoked the event.
+: Potential options:

+  - `admin`:    an administrative action resulted in the event

+  - `user`:     an end-user action resulted in the event

+  - `policy`:   a policy evaluation resulted in the event

+  - `system`:   a system or platform assertion resulted in the event

+reason_admin
+: OPTIONAL, JSON string: an administrative message for logging and auditing

+reason_user
+: OPTIONAL, JSON string: a user-friendly message for display to an end-user

 # Event Types {#event-types}
 The base URI for CAEP event types is: